 - Require password change for high-risk users Requires Azure AD Premium P2

-- Require compliant or Hybrid Azure AD joined device for admins
+- Require compliant or hybrid Azure AD joined device or multifactor authentication for all users

 - Block access for unknown or unsupported device platform